krischer/LASIF/doc/tutorial.rst

 Please change the ``config.xml`` file to reflect the following domain settings.

-* Latitude: ``-20.0° - 20.0°``
+* Latitude: ``-10.0° - 10.0°``
-* Longitude: ``-20.0° - 20.0°``
+* Longitude: ``-10.0° - 10.0°``
-* Depth: ``0 km - 1000 km``
+* Depth: ``0 km - 471 km``
-* Boundary width in degree: ``3.00°``
+* Boundary width in degree: ``2.5°``
 * Rotation axis: ``1.0, 1.0, 0.2``
 * Rotation angle: ``-65.0°``

 In general one should only work with data not affected by the boundary conditions.
 SES3D utilizes perfectly matched layers boundary conditions (PML).
 It is not advisable to use data that traverses these layers.
-The default setting of SES3D is to use two boundary layers.
-In this example this amounts to (in longitudinal direction) 1.46°.
-In a real world case it is best to use some more buffer layers to avoid boundary effects.
-In this small example this would influence the domain too much so we just set it to 1.46°.
+SES3D defaults to two layer but more are possible.
+For this tutorial we will only consider data which is at least three elements away from the border in a an attempt to avoid unphysical influences of the boundary conditions.
+This amounts to ``2.5°``.

 At any point you can have a look at the defined domain with